Jazz end season with fun win over Spurs, finish fifth in West

 “The worst thing that would’ve happened,” Snyder added, “is if somebody would’ve come out of this game injured.
 (Then) it wouldn’t matter whether we’re playing in Alaska, Hawaii or Salt Lake.
 It would be harder for us.”

 The Spurs also pulled their starters late in the game.
-LaMarcus Aldridge led San Antonio (61-21) with 18 points, while Kawhi Leonard and Tony Parker added 14 points.Comment on this story
+LaMarcus Aldridge led San Antonio (61-21) with 18 points, while Kawhi Leonard and Tony Parker added 14 points.3 comments on this story

 Less than a week after Joe Johnson reached the 20,000-point mark, Pau Gasol scored 13 points off the bench to become the 43rd NBA player to reach that milestone.